MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Membership Inference Attacks and Defenses.
   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- Data Leakage in Federated Averaging. [[paper]](https://arxiv.org/abs/2206.12395)
+  - Dimitar I. Dimitrov, Mislav Balunović, Nikola Konstantinov, Martin Vechev.
+  - Key Word: Federated Learning; Gradient Inversion Attacks and Defenses.
+  - <details><summary>Digest</summary> Recent attacks have shown that user data can be reconstructed from FedSGD updates, thus breaking privacy.
+However, these attacks are of limited practical relevance as federated learning typically uses the FedAvg algorithm.
+It is generally accepted that reconstructing data from FedAvg updates is much harder than FedSGD as: (i) there are unobserved intermediate weight updates, (ii) the order of inputs matters, and (iii) the order of labels changes every epoch.
+In this work, we propose a new optimization-based attack which successfully attacks FedAvg by addressing the above challenges.
+First, we solve the optimization problem using automatic differentiation that forces a simulation of the client's update for the reconstructed labels and inputs so as to match the received client update.
+Second, we address the unknown input order by treating images at different epochs as independent during optimization, while relating them with a permutation invariant prior.
+Third, we reconstruct the labels by estimating the parameters of existing FedSGD attacks at every FedAvg step.

 - A Framework for Understanding Model Extraction Attack and Defense. [[paper]](https://arxiv.org/abs/2206.11480)
   - Xun Xian, Mingyi Hong, Jie Ding.